SFTP (SSH) Keys

 - Any of the available Single-Sign-On (SSO) methods

-User Accounts Without Passwords
+SFTP Keys for User Accounts without Passwords

-User Accounts With Two-Factor Authentication (2FA)
+SFTP Keys and Two-Factor Authentication (2FA)

 When a user account is configured to Require Two-factor authentication then SSH Keys cannot be used to authenticate.